IBM/AutoMLPipeline.jl/README.md

 - `jaccard_score`, `matthews_corrcoef`, `hamming_loss`, `zero_one_loss`
 - `f1_score`, `precision_score`, `recall_score`

-#### 7. An example how to print corresponding function call of the pipeline expression
+#### 7. An example how to print the corresponding function call of the pipeline expression in 6
 ```julia
 @pipelinex (catf |> ohe) + (numf) |> vote
 # outputs: :(Pipeline(ComboPipeline(Pipeline(catf, ohe), numf), vote))
 ```

-#### 8. An example of pipeline expression with more elements for Random Forest modeling
+#### 8. Another example of a pipeline expression with more expressions for Random Forest modeling
 ```julia
 # compute the pca, ica, fa of the numerical columns,
 # combine them with the hot-bit encoded categorial features